-The University Hill area consists of a number of facilities that have their own law enforcement forces.
+The University Hill area consists of several facilities that have their own law enforcement forces.
 The incidents that affect one facility tend to affect the broader community.
 To assure the rapid transfer of information and the best usage of available resources, Hillnet Radio System was formed.